NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (ii).
-Due to lower atmospheric pressure at high altitude, oxygen concentration is less in the blood and tissues of the people living there.
+The answer is option (ii).
+Due to lower atmospheric pressure at high altitude, oxygen concentration is lower in the blood and tissues of people living there.

 Question:7